 Man of the Match: Matt Laverty

-Quote of the match: Rami with something pre-match about Jews and mistakes
+Quote of the Day: Rami with something pre-match about Jews and mistakes